Case Studies

 Now that you’ve seen all of these great User Generated Content examples, let’s discuss setting up your UGC gallery.

 And your website has just undergone the ultimate upgrade!
-Track how well User Generated Content works for you brand using Flowbox analytics – you’ll thank us when you see that conversion rate increasing.
+Track how well User Generated Content works for your brand using Flowbox analytics – you’ll thank us when you see that conversion rate increasing.

 Now that you’ve made it all the way to the end of the article, I hope you’ll find it clear that User Generated Content galleries aren’t a “nice to have” for eCommerce store owners – they’re a “must have”.
 These were just a few User Generated Content examples, but there are tons out there!